IIHE-Hc-Analysis/IIHE-Hc-Analysis.github.io/index.md

   and [talk of Nordin on simulation in the SM and EFT](https://indico.cern.ch/event/1347445/contributions/5857938/)

 ## Analysis code framework
-- We have an [organization on github](https://github.com/IIHE-Hc-Analysis), with analysis repositories (README not yet available).
-To get access, communicate to one of the group members (e.g. Gerrit) the username or email address you use for github.
+- We have an [organization on github](https://github.com/IIHE-Hc-Analysis), with analysis repositories (README not yet available, <mark>to do</mark>).
+To get access to the code repositories, communicate to one of the group members (e.g. Gerrit) the username or email address you use for github.

 ---